Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/mirror.rst

 Mirror Reflections
 ******************

-Mirror reflections are computed in the Blender Render and Cycles render engines using ray tracing.
+Mirror reflections are computed in the Blender Render and Cycles Renderers using ray tracing.
 (n.b.
 Reflections are not available in the Game Engine).
 Ray tracing can be used to make a material reflect its surroundings, like a mirror.
 The principle of ray-traced reflections is very simple: